clambro/black-hole-thesis/docs/description.md

 This is the equation we have to solve to track the evolution of our wave in our spacetime.
 If those alphas weren't there, this would be the same wave equation that governs a vibrating drum or a guitar string, but unfortunately for us they are there and they introduce a heck of a lot of complexity into an otherwise simple concept.
 What those alphas tell us is that our wave equation is operating in curved space, and the way that space curves is described by a spactime metric.
 Our spherically symmetric spacetime metric looks like this:

 $$
-\mathrm{d}s^2 = -\frac{A}{N^2}\mathrm{d}t^2 + \frac{1}{A}\mathrm{d}r^2 + r^2\mathrm{d}\Omega
+ds^2 = -\frac{A}{N^2}dt^2 + \frac{1}{A}dr^2 + r^2d\Omega
 $$

 This metric tells us how spacetime warps at a local level due to the presence of our field.
-The function $A$ is called the "radial factor," and it will be very important for determining black hole formation later.
-The function $N$ is called the "lapse," and it tracks the gravitiational time dilation of the system.
+The function $A$ is called the radial factor, and it will be very important for determining black hole formation later.
+The function $N$ is called the lapse, and it tracks the gravitiational time dilation of the system.
 We will define these more properly in a moment.
 Now that we have our metric, we can write our Klein-Gordon equation as a pair of coupled equations which look uglier but are much easier to work with computationally:

 $$
 \partial_t\phi = \frac{A\Pi}{N}